ArunRAIN/arungithubassgn/README.txt

-Double click on RunMe.bat file
+Double click on RunMe.bat file for execution

+To see Result

+Go to folder ---> test-output/emailable-report.html